Spain IRPF Income Tax Calculator 2026 | Tax Residents | Free Tool

 Two bases, two rate scales

 Spain divides taxable income into two separate bases.
 The general base covers employment income, self-employment, pensions and rental income, taxed at progressive rates from 19% to 49% under the state tariff.
 The savings base covers investment income — dividends, interest and capital gains — taxed at a separate lower progressive scale from 19% to 30%.
-This separation means a high earner with significant investment income does not pay the top marginal rate on their savings income.

 Why regional rates matter

 IRPF is a shared tax: roughly half goes to the state and half to the autonomous community where you are resident.
 Each community sets its own rates for the regional half, which means two people with identical incomes can have very different tax bills depending on where they live.
-This calculator applies state tariffs as an approximation — for a precise figure you need to know your community’s specific rates.

 What this calculator does not include